xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 ## Introduction

-SolvPred is a solvent selection assisstant aiming at providing multi-solvent suggestion based on target Hansen solubility parameters (HSP)
+SolvPred is a solvent selection assisstant aiming at providing multi-solvent suggestion based on target Hansen solubility parameters (HSP).

 ## What's new in this version?